-If not using the standard faith promise forms, any tear-off portion that the donor sends to AGUSM must be at least one-half page (5.5" x 8.5") in size and include the account holder's name and account number on the tear-off portion.
+If not using the standard faith promise form, any tear-off portion that the donor sends to U.S. Missions must be at least one-half page (5.5" x 8.5") in size and include the account holder's name and account number on the tear-off portion.
 The word "pledge" cannot be on forms as that indicates a legal requirement to pay.
 Also, donor credit/debit card information cannot be submitted on a self-produced credit card form.